unreal-archive/unreal-archive/README.md

 - `edit`: Edit the metadata for the <hash> provided.
 - `sync`: Sync managed files' local files to remote storage.

+**Mirrors:**
+- `local-mirror`: Create a local mirror of all file content.
+- `mirror`: Create a remote mirror of all file content and add mirror links.

 **Utilities and Tools:**
 - `unpack`: Unpack the contents of a umod file to a directory.